RealDeanZhao/sf-movies-server/README.md

 # sf-movies-server
 This is only for the server side and the client side repository is [here](https://github.com/zestxjest/sf-movies).
 Note: Client side is not completed yet.

-I don't have much real-large application experience of nodejs from my job.
-I learn nodejs by some open source projects and I also have some open source project to for learnning and practicing.
+I don't have much real large application experience of nodejs from my work in HPE.
+I learn nodejs by some open source projects and I also have some open source projects for learnning and practicing.

 ## Requirement
 Create a service that shows on a map where movies have been filmed in San Francisco.
 The